-Next Steps: There is no shortcut - you need English for whatever you do next, and a pass is the minimum entry requirement for course, apprenticeships and all A Levels.

-Future career opportunities that this subject may lead to: the English GCSE and A Level is recognised and valued by universities and employers.
-It fits with the English suite of subjects and careers - like writing, journalism, communications, PR, marketing, law and linguistics.
-However, it also acts as a perfect counterweight to other subjects and careers because of the skills inherent to the study of language and literature.
+Where can it take me?
+Examination Information Next Steps: There is no shortcut - you Exam Board: AQA need English for whatever you do next, and a pass is the minimum entry requirement Exam: 100% for course, apprenticeships and all A Levels.
+Course outline: Future career opportunities that this Component 1 - 50% Exploration in Creative Reading and Writing (fiction) subject may lead to: the English GCSE and A Level is recognised and valued by Component 2: - 50% Writers' Viewpoints and Perspectives (non-fiction) universities and employers.
+It fits with the Component 3: - (un-weighted) Spoken Language English suite of subjects and careers - like writing, journalism, communications, PR, marketing, law and linguistics.
+However, it also acts as a perfect counterweight to other subjects and careers because of the